COVID-19 Belfast Community Support

 Where possible, you should ask a family member, friend or neighbour to collect your prescription.
 If this isn’t possible, you should contact your local pharmacy, to check if they can deliver your prescription.
 Most GP surgeries will now ask you when ordering which pharmacy you would like to collect your prescription from.

-For information about volunteer support to help with collecting prescription medicine, visit www.communityni.org/help or www.volunteernow.co.uk
+For information about volunteer support to help with collecting prescription medicine, visit CommunityNI or Volunteer Now websites.

 Emotional wellbeing and support

-- It is important to take care of your mental and emotional wellbeing during this time.
-The Public Health Agency’s Minding Your Head website contains information to help you look after your own mental health and to support others – visit www.mindingyourhead.info/
+- It is important to take care of your mental and emotional wellbeing.
+Minding Your Head website has information to help you look after your own mental health and to support other people.

-- Designed as a ‘wellbeing space’, the covidwellbeingni.info/ website features a comprehensive range of information, self-help guides and ways to access help to support your mental health and wellbeing.
-It was created by CovidWellBeingNI, a partnership of 15 leading mental health and wellbeing charities and the Healthy Living Centre Alliance representing 28 Healthy Living Centres alongside the Public Health Agency, Department of Health and Department for Communities.
+- COVID wellbeing has comprehensive information, self-help guides and ways to access help to support your mental health and wellbeing.
+It was created by CovidWellBeingNI, a partnership of 15 mental health and wellbeing charities and the Healthy Living Centre Alliance representing 28 Healthy Living Centres alongside the Public Health Agency, Department of Health and Department for Communities.

 - If you are concerned about your mental health and would like to speak to someone, you can talk to your GP.
 If you are in distress or despair, you can telephone Lifeline on 0808 808 8000 where you can speak to a trained counsellor.
 This service is available 24 hours a day, seven days a week, and is free from all landlines and mobile phones in Northern Ireland.